 Transfer learning is not an isolated technology that finds its strength in integrating other advanced technologies.
 It can be used with cloud computing, the Internet of Things (IoT), and blockchain.

-• Cloud Computing.
+• Cloud computing.
 Transfer learning can leverage the power of cloud platforms for processing and analyzing large volumes of data, accelerating the learning process and making it more scalable.

 • Internet of Things (IoT).
 In conjunction with IoT, transfer learning can provide smart solutions in areas such as manufacturing, healthcare, and urban infrastructure, and analyze data from multiple devices in real time.